AlekseyKolesnikov/ThunderTray/readme.txt

 3. TODO:
   - Use SetWindowsHookEx
-  - Check new message popup using dwStyle = 94000000
+  - Check the new message popup using dwStyle = 94000000
-  - Bring Thunderbird to the front when clicking on the tray icon if Thunderbird is visible
   - Settings